Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Ideal Functionalities

-$\Fledg$ provides the abstraction of a transaction ledger.
 We assume that every submitted transaction is validated before they are added to the list of transactions.
 The validation algorithm checks that the transaction are not wrongly formatted and that the transaction was not submitted in the past.
 The validation algorithm is required to guarantee the chain quality.

 Anyone might request a read of the list $L$.
 We assume that the ledger is timestamped, live and immutable: a valid transaction submitted to the ledger will eventually be included and cannot be deleted afterwards.
 In a nutshell, valid transactions are appended, final, and available to all parties \cite{ACCDET20}.
 In blockchains with forks, a transaction can be considered final when it has achieved sufficient confirmations or has reached a checkpoint.
 To achieve strong guarantees, a party might issue transactions relative to an account: a transaction might contain an identifier $\party$, which is the abstract identity that claims ownership of the transaction.
-We can represent this situation by having transactions $\tx$ be pairs $(\tx',\party)$ with the above meaning. $\Fledg$ has a validation predicate.
+We can represent this situation by having transactions $\tx$ be pairs $(\tx',\party)$ with the above meaning\cite{BMTZ17}. $\Fledg$ has a validation predicate.

 \begin{mdframed}